 We may, on occasion, consult a clinical supervisor on your case in order to provide you with the best care, however, your confidentiality will be strictly maintained and your name will not be used.

 Online communication is not 100% secure.
 There are risks involved and it is important that you are aware we cannot guarantee your protection.
-We use Zoom for online counselling sessions which provides some level of communication security and privacy over the Internet for applications such as the web.
 It is also up to you to secure your privacy by being in a private space when participating in online counselling and ensure you are not connected to a public network.
 If the risks associated with online counselling are of concern to you we suggest using in-person or telephone counselling.

 As a client, you have the right to: